oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Appendix C: The python-oracledb and cx_Oracle Drivers
 *****************************************************

-The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
+The python-oracledb driver is the renamed, successor to cx_Oracle.
 The python-oracledb driver has many :ref:`new features <releasenotes>` and some :ref:`deprecations` compared with cx_Oracle.
 The cx_Oracle driver is obsolete and should not be used for new development.

 .. _upgrading83: